TonyMerlin/M2-ProductFinder/README.md

 Drill-down product finder for Magento 2.4.5+.
 Admin-driven sections, attribute mapping, price slider, and results page with optional layered navigation.

+v1.6.6

+Add: Re-introduce a compact, responsive Price slider that stays neatly inside our finder form and plays nicely with the progressive flow & in-stock filtering.

 #v1.6.5